Windows SID and AY playback

 I hope this helps.
 I gave up on building SID support on Windows myself when I saw the number of patches needed.

-RE: Windows SID and AY playback - Added by Michael Schwendt almost 7 years ago
+RE: Windows SID and AY playback - Added by Michael Schwendt about 7 years ago

 The packages at https://launchpad.net/libsidplay are for the ancient and deprecated libsidplay v1.
 They should not be used anymore (not only because of the lib's age, but because there are SID files in newer file formats, which require a more capable emulator engine).